tethys-ts/tethysts/sphinx/source/usage_a.rst

 Results
 -------
-But what you'll need next is to pick a station and write down the station_id just like you did with the dataset_id.
+What you'll need next is to pick a station and write down the station_id just like you did with the dataset_id.

 To get the results (the 4D data), you'll need a dataset_id and station_id.
 Internally, the results are broken up by dataset and station.
 The get_results method has many input options.
 Take a look at the reference page for a description of all the options.